 After you create a SAF agent, you can retarget it to a different server instance, cluster, or migratable target in your domain.
-A migratable target is a logical target that serves as a grouping of services, such as a SAF agent, and which is active on one server member in a cluster.
+A migratable target is a special target that serves as a grouping of services, such as a SAF agent, and which is active on only server member in a cluster.
 High availability is achieved by migrating a migratable target from one server member to another when a problem occurs on the original server.
 A recommended best practice is to target the SAF agent to a migratable target, so that a member server will not be a single point of failure.
-You can manually migrate a migratable target or you configure it for automatic migration.

 To retarget your SAF agent to a different server instance, cluster, or migratable target: